Tips for integrating user research and testing into an agile development process

 During a sprint, the agile team will be working towards building a particular increment of a product or service from the backlog.
 The UX and development teams can work closely together to user test early prototypes and ensure development efforts are aligned with users’ needs and capabilities.
 This is known as the ‘just in time’ method.

-Alternatively, user research can ‘lead’ development work by researching and testing designs that will be worked on in the next sprint.
+Alternatively, user research and testing can ‘lead’ development work by researching and testing designs that will be worked on in the next sprint.
 The conventional approach to user testing can require weeks of lead time and planning.
 Scheduling regular user testing slots as part of a sprint can help the development team get timely answers to design problems, while embedding the approach in the team’s process and thinking.

 For example, the DotGov team advocates ‘Testing Tuesdays’.
 Predictable and regular testing intervals enable your team members to schedule time to watch sessions.
 At System Concepts we’ve helped O2 to setup a series of rapid user tests, to help them quickly iterate their designs within their agile framework.